Search Thermo Fisher Scientific

 Specificity Comments: It recognizes a cell surface glycoprotein of 95/115/135kDa (depending upon the extent of glycosylation), identified as CD43 [Workshop IV].
 70-90% of T-cell lymphomas and from 22-37% of B-cell lymphomas express CD43.
 No reactivity has been observed with reactive B-cells.
 So a B-lineage population that co-expresses CD43 is highly likely to be a malignant lymphoma, especially a low-grade lymphoma, rather than a reactive B-cell population.
 When CD43 antibody is used in combination with anti-CD20, effective immunophenotyping of the lymphomas in formalin-fixed tissues can be obtained.
 Co- staining of a lymphoid infiltrate with anti-CD20 and anti-CD43 argues against a reactive process and favors a diagnosis of lymphoma.

-CD43 (leukosialin, sialophorin) is a transmembrane mucin-like protein with high negative charge, expressed on the surface of most hematopoietic cells.
-CD43 contributes to a repulsive barrier that interferes with cellular adhesion, however, in certain cases also promotes leukocyte aggregation.
-By interaction with actin-binding proteins ezrin and moesin CD43 plays a regulatory role in remodeling T-cell morphology and regulates cell-cell interactions during lymphocyte traffic.
-CD43 signaling both enhances LFA-1 adhesiveness and counteracts LFA-1 induction via other receptors.
-Expression of CD43 causes induction of functionally active tumor suppressor p53 protein, but in case of p53 and ARF deficiency CD43 promotes tumor proliferation and viability.
-CD43 appears to be an important modulator of leukocyte functions.
-Diseases associated with CD43 dysfunction include Wiscott-Aldrich Syndrome and Adenoid Basal Cell Carcinoma.
+CD43, also known as leukosialin or sialophorin, is a transmembrane mucin-like protein characterized by a high negative charge.
+It is expressed on the surface of most hematopoietic cells, excluding resting B lymphocytes.
+CD43 serves both adhesive and anti-adhesive functions, contributing to a repulsive barrier that can interfere with cellular adhesion while also promoting leukocyte aggregation in certain contexts.
+CD43 is involved in the activation of T cells, B cells, NK cells, and monocytes.
+Its expression decreases upon activation due to proteolytic processing.
+The counter-receptor for CD43 is CD169/SIGLEC-1, which is expressed on macrophages.
+CD43 interacts with actin-binding proteins ezrin and moesin, playing a regulatory role in remodeling T-cell morphology and regulating cell-cell interactions during lymphocyte traffic.
+It enhances LFA-1 adhesiveness while counteracting LFA-1 induction via other receptors.
+CD43 signaling induces the functionally active tumor suppressor p53 protein, but in cases of p53 and ARF deficiency, it can promote tumor proliferation and viability.
+CD43 is an important modulator of leukocyte functions, with dysfunctions associated with diseases such as Wiscott-Aldrich Syndrome and Adenoid Basal Cell Carcinoma.

 For Research Use Only.
 Not for use in diagnostic procedures.
 Not for resale without express authorization.